Austin Hedges Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks ninth in MLB.
+- The Reds pitching staff is ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Reds' 5.36 team ERA ranks 26th among all league pitching staffs.
+- The Reds have a 5.27 team ERA that ranks 26th among all MLB pitching staffs.

-- Ashcraft makes the start for the Reds, his fourth of the season.
-He is 2-0 with a 1.42 ERA and 17 strikeouts in 19 2/3 innings pitched.
+- Cessa gets the start for the Reds, his fourth of the season.
+He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.

-- His most recent time out came out of the bullpen on Thursday when the righty tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- His most recent time out was in relief on Friday when the righty tossed 2/3 innings against the Pittsburgh Pirates while allowing hits.

+- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
+Opponents have a .417 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.